Years ago, brokers used “free stock trades” was a sexy promotional offer for new accounts.

 Robinhood also gives you a free share of stock, worth up to $500, when you open a new account.

 Much like Robinhood, Webull is a broker that got its start with a mobile app first.
-They have a full functional app with no minimums and no maintenance fees.
+They have a fully functional app with no minimums and no maintenance fees.
 They charge $0.00 per trade and even offer full extended-hours trading.

 SoFi is most well known for being a student loan refinance company but they also have other products such as SoFi Money (banking) and SoFi Invest (investing).

-SoFi Invest has an Auto Investing product (similar to a robo-advisor) and an Active Investing product, which lets you manage your own portfolio.
-SoFi Invest lets you invest in stock, crypto, and ETFs – all without any trade commissions.
+SoFi Invest has an Auto Investing product (similar to a robo-advisor) and an Active Investing product, which lets you manage your portfolio.
+SoFi Invest lets you invest in a stock, crypto, and ETFs – all without any trade commissions.

 Plus, you can get $50 in stock from SoFi Invest if you sign up with a referral link and deposit at least $25.